DevoteeQN/DevoteeQN.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 I am Yujia Cai, a third-year undergraduate student majoring in Computer Science at Xidian University.
+I am currently a research intern at Stony Brook University, advised by Prof. [Chenyu You](https://chenyuyou.me/), and I also collaborate closely with [Qin Ren](https://soonera.github.io/qinren/).
+Previously, I worked on Style-adaptive Retrieval with [Jiexi Yan](https://faculty.xidian.edu.cn/YANJIEXI/zh_CN/index.htm).
-My research experience spans Computer Vision and Multimodal Learning, with prior work on retrieval, sketch-based representation, domain adaptation, and medical image analysis.
+My research experience spans Computer Vision and Multimodal Learning, with prior work on retrieval, domain adaptation, and medical image analysis.

 I am particularly interested in learning robust and efficient representations that generalize across domains and modalities, and in building practical models for vision and multimodal understanding.